Karumi/ReactNativePlayground/README.md

 ![debug](./art/debug.png)

+The debugger UI will always be available for you from [this link](http://localhost:19001/debugger-ui/).

 If for any reason, the ``expo`` debug menu does not work when using ``CMD + D`` shorcut, you can try to change the device from the ``Simulator > Hardware > Device`` menu.

 If you need to inspect the nodes in your react UI you can run ``yarn react-devtools`` and this will open an electorn app you can use to inspect your view hierarchy.